 - how Antibiotic positive milk is identified throughout processing where the presence of antibiotics was not detected prior to manufacturing, including identification and disposition.

-- mandatory notification to the relevant regulatory authority (State Regulatory Authority or the Department of Agriculture, Water and the Environment) for all antibiotic positive milk.
+- mandatory notification to the relevant regulatory authority (State Regulatory Authority or the Department of Agriculture, Fisheries and Forestry) for all antibiotic positive milk.

 - procedures to ensure any milk or dairy ingredients bought in from other processors (including imported milk or dairy ingredients) intended to be included in products for EU export is accompanied by documentary evidence of compliance with meeting the EU’s antibiotic requirements